 Tips for Solo Female Travelers in Kuala Lumpur

-Though I visited my male cousin, who was studying in Kuala Lumpur at that time, I did not stay with him and booked my own accommodations and did spend less than half of my time with him.
-So most of the time I was a solo female traveler in Kuala Lumpur and never felt threatened or unwell.
+Though I visited my male cousin, who was studying in Kuala Lumpur at that time, I did not stay with him and booked my own accommodations.
+Most of the time, I was a solo female traveler in Kuala Lumpur and never felt threatened or unwell.

 What to wear in Kuala Lumpur as a woman

-Though Malaysia is an Islamic country, it is comparably moderate, so you can dress in shorts, short sleeves etc. You will see fully covered females (mostly tourists from the Gulf Region,) as well as many females dresses in western style.
-There might be some places where a scarf for your shoulders might be appropriate but you do not have to worry too much about your clothes (but however, keep in mind, after all, it is still an Islamic country).
+Though Malaysia is an Islamic country, it is comparably moderate to dress in shorts, short sleeves, etc. You will see fully covered females (mostly tourists from the Gulf Region) and many females dressed in western style.
+There might be some places where a scarf for your shoulders might be appropriate, but you do not have to worry too much about your clothes (but keep in mind, after all, it is still an Islamic country).